fishcus/KAP-manual/en/model/cube_design/measure_design/semi_sum.en.md

   Also, if there are multiple records of account_a on date 2018-02-15, it also leads to ambiguous result.

-- Semi-additive measure does not work with table index, query pushdown and asynchronous query.
+- Semi-additive measure does not work with table index and query pushdown.
 Normal sum will take place in these cases.

 - Some limitation when defining semi-additive measure.